angrykim/agusmakmun.github.io/_posts/2018-09-03-handling_false_positives.md

 - `Less than 3 Deposit events by bank for about 6 months`

 Of course, you'll need to share details about how many users are filtered out in the entire data.

 Depending on the purpose of the data analysis, filtering may not be necessary but may be very important.

-Depending on the purpose of the data analysis, filtering may not be necessary but may be very important.